1604 East Yampa St.

 Demand for the seminar proved to be great.
 Because of space limitations and the desire to maintain a high faculty to student ratio, enrollment was limited to 100 persons and there was usually a waiting list.
 The seminar continued to be held at the University of Denver and was universally known as “the Denver Seminar”.
 The seminar was such a success in both the library and book dealer worlds that for a short time two seminars a year were held, with the additional seminar held at the University of Florida in Gainsville.

-When the University of Denver discontinued its Graduate Library School, the seminar found a temporary home in nearby Golden, CO and then at Colorado College in Colorado Springs, where it has been located for the past several years.
+When the University of Denver discontinued its Graduate Library School, the seminar found a temporary home in nearby Golden, CO and then at Colorado College in Colorado Springs, where it has been located since 1999.

 Given the enormous changes in the antiquarian book world since 1978, the curriculum has also changed, with increasing emphasis on the realities of bookselling in the electronic age.

 Today the Antiquarian Book Seminar is a nonprofit organization, offering nearly a dozen scholarships annually.
-More than 2000 students have graduated from the seminar since its inception, many of whom have gone on to become prominent members of the bookselling community.
+Nearly 3000 students have graduated from the seminar since its inception, many of whom have gone on to become prominent members of the bookselling community.